Table of Contents

 Then, what is the nominal GDP for?
 The answer is that we use it to describe the economic size of a country because it uses current market prices.

-Many factors affect the GDP at constant price.
-A good start for analysis is by breaking down GDP components, particularly from the aggregate demand approach.
+Many factors affect the GDP at a constant price.
+Breaking down GDP components, particularly from the expenditure approach, is a good starting point for analysis.

 In this section, we summarize several factors that affect real GDP.